 At the beginning of January 2018, California Assemblymember Phil Ting introduced Assembly Bill 1745, the Clean Cars 2040 Act, to ban the registration of new ICE passenger vehicles in the state of California starting in 2040.
-It is the first and only such proposal in the United States.
+His bill joins the ranks of initiatives taking off in states including Washington and Hawaii.
 This survey offers an examination of international policy and market-based momentum to phase out ICE vehicles in light of these developments.